vonwareb/vonwareb.github.io/posts/post1.md

 **Efficient evaluation of scientific publications:**

-*How to quickly and reliably distinguish high quality from low quality papers?*
+*How to quickly and reliably distinguish high quality from low quality papers.*

 **Improve my own scientific writing:**

-*What skills do I need to produce a convincing and sound publication?*
+*What skills do I need to produce a convincing and sound publication.*

 **Effective presentation of scientific results:**